Last updated: 2025-08-29

 Route optimization settings

-The table is for internal use by Opter only and should not be used.
-Even if you add a row and enter a value in the table, for example "Service time per stop 180 seconds", it is not used in the route optimisation.
+It is only for internal Opter use, and should not be used.
+Even if a row is added and a value is entered in the table, such as "Service time per stop 180 seconds", it is not used in the route optimisation.

 CO2 emissions (g/km) |